Electric Embers: Handcrafted hosting, powering the fires of change

 Including one group in another

-In the List Inclusion field, enter the name of one of the groups whose subscribers you want included in the mother group.
+In the List Inclusion field, enter the name of one of the groups whose subscribers you want included in the parent group.
 Click Update.
 Repeat to add the names of any other groups you want included.
 Now check the Subscribers page and confirm that all the subscribers of the included groups have been brought into this one, and you’re just about done.
-You can send to them all by posting to the mother group.
+You can send to them all by posting to the parent group.

 Keep in mind that people may not know why they’re now receiving messages on this new group, which they didn’t sign up for, so you might want to include a note at first, or even in every message (perhaps by editing the Message Footer template under Manage Group -> Edit Templates), to explain how it works.